Healthcare in the UK

 We know that your health and wellbeing is an important consideration ahead of starting university.

 You’ll be fully briefed on health and safety as part of your Welcome and induction activities.
-In the meantime, familiarise yourself with healthcare services in the UK, how to access local healthcare services when you arrive in Manchester and what vaccinations you should have.
+In the meantime, familiarise yourself with the UK's healthcare system, how to access local healthcare services when you arrive in Manchester and what vaccinations you should have.

 Register with a GP

-We encourage all our students to register with a GP (doctor) - this is the best way to access non-emergency medical care.
-You can register before you arrive in Manchester, you just need to know your term time address.
+We encourage all our students to register with a GP (local doctor) – this is the best way to access non-emergency medical care.
+You can register with the University GP Service before you arrive in Manchester, or with another local practice if you know your term-time address.
 Find out how to register with a GP.

 Vaccinations